lairuixun/generating_streamlines/README.md

 The shapefile 'streamlines.shp' is an example data contains all the streamlines.

 step 4:
 The measured cross-sectional data is imposed on these streamlines to interpolate bathymetry.
-The interpolation method was described in Fig. 4.
+The final bathymetry of the example river can be interpolated using general GIS software such as ArcGIS or QGIS.